 Your Guide to Assembly

-NASA’s Europa Clipper spacecraft will launch Oct.
-10, 2024, on a mission to determine if Jupiter’s moon Europa could support life below its icy surface.
-When fully assembled, Europa Clipper will be as large as a passenger van, with solar arrays long enough to span a basketball court – more than 100 feet (30 meters).
-Nearly every detail of the spacecraft is being handcrafted to enable the acquisition of this unprecedented science.
+NASA’s Europa Clipper spacecraft was designed to determine if Jupiter’s moon Europa could support life below its icy surface.
+The main body of Europa Clipper is as large as a passenger van, and with its solar arrays deployed, it is long enough to span a basketball court – more than 100 feet (30 meters).
+Nearly every detail of the spacecraft was handcrafted to enable the acquisition of this unprecedented science.

 Hardware Development